Esmeevanleeuwen/Esmeevanleeuwen/README.md

-Hi, I'm Esmee van Leeuwen a Software develop student at technova college
+Hi, I'm Esmee van Leeuwen a Software development student at technova college

 <!---
 esmee953/esmee953 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.